May 28-30, 2026

 Welcome & Invitation

-The C.S.
-Lewis Foundation and Cultivating Oaks Press are partnering to co-host a remarkable gathering in the magnificent castle of Glen Eyrie in Colorado Springs.
+Once again it is the privilege of C.S.
+Lewis Foundation and Cultivating Oaks Press to host our extraordinary gathering for those who shepherd words in the magnificent castle of Glen Eyrie in Colorado Springs.

-Our speakers and workshop leaders are seasoned writers familiar with the challenges of a writer’s life, particularly as a follower of Christ.
+Our speakers and workshop leaders are each seasoned word shepherds themselves – writers, editors, and publishers – both personally and professionally familiar with the challenges of a writer’s life, particularly as a follower of Christ.
+They share a wealth of real life field experience with us as fellow word shepherds.

-This event will bear signature marks of both the C.S.
-Lewis Foundation and Cultivating Oaks Press ~ nurtured relationships, rich hospitality, time to pray and be alone, offered in one of the most beautiful settings in the United States.
+This event bears quintessential marks of both the C.S.
+Lewis Foundation and Cultivating Oaks Press: superb teaching, nurtured relationships, rich hospitality, time to pray and to ponder, and opportunity to connect with fellow writers presented in the setting of grand beauty.

 Speakers